abhidas2700-blip/CodeSolve/replit.md

 Vite is used for frontend builds and esbuild for the backend.
 Environment variables manage configuration.

-**Recent Update (Aug 27, 2025)**: RENDER DEPLOYMENT SOLUTION COMPLETE - Fixed all deployment issues by creating CommonJS startup script (`start-render.cjs`) that eliminates ES module conflicts, updated Dockerfile with npx build commands and simplified container startup.
-Created dedicated production server (`server/production.ts`) without Vite dependencies.
-All files ready for git push and successful Render deployment to https://thoreye-audit-system.onrender.com with complete functionality matching Replit preview.
+**Recent Update (Aug 27, 2025)**: RENDER DEPLOYMENT SUCCESS - Completely resolved Vite dependency conflicts by creating standalone production server (`server/production.ts`) with direct imports and CommonJS startup script (`start-render.cjs`).
+Successfully deployed to https://codesolve.onrender.com with working authentication, database connectivity, and health checks.
+Build process generates clean 30.4KB production bundle without any Vite references.
+Application is live and operational on Render platform.

 ### Conditional Visibility
 The system supports conditional visibility for questions and sections within audit forms.
 Questions with a `controlledBy` property are shown based on the controlling question's answer.
 Sections with `controlsSection: true` are displayed based on their controlling question's answer.